Listen (The Kooks album): Recording

 The album started to take shape after frontman Luke Pritchard wrote "Around Town" without being sure if it was meant to be for the band.
 According to Pritchard, "It was like a catalyst.
-I didn’t know if it was going to be a Kooks [song] or if it was going to be a side thing, because it seemed so different.
+I didn't know if it was going to be a Kooks [song] or if it was going to be a side thing, because it seemed so different.
 It was like electric church music.
-I’d written that before I’d even met Inflo, and then he heard it and said, ‘Okay, we can cross-pollinate here musically’.
+I'd written that before I'd even met Inflo, and then he heard it and said, ‘Okay, we can cross-pollinate here musically’.
 Everything stemmed from it."

 Pritchard met Inflo, a 25-year-old London-based producer via Soundcloud.
 "I had written 'Around Town' and I thought maybe for the beat I might want to bring in someone from hip hop," said Pritchard.
 The two artists were both looking to work with someone new and "looking to get out of the bullshit" of the music industry.
 "Forgive and Forget" was the first song they wrote together.
-Pritchard has described Inflo as a "a young Quincy Jones."
+Pritchard has described Inflo as "a young Quincy Jones."

 "With this record we didn't do any rehearsing beforehand.
 I'd write a song with Inflo or on my own, put it up and we'd all play over it.
 There was a real freedom to the process," said Pritchard regarding the recording process.

 "To me this album is about pure expression.
 Even the way we made the album felt fresh.
 Rather than us just being a band in a room, playing our guitars with the vocal over the top, which is what we'd always done before, we were really listening to what was going on around us, picking up ideas.
 The whole thing was much more natural."

 The results were considerably different from the band's previous three albums, to the point where they considered changing their name.
 According to Pritchard, "We could have renamed the band, it felt that different [...]
 The first three albums were chapter one, this album is the first of chapter two.